kolmoblocks/docs/content/about.md

         <p class="heading">Send the ability to reproduce the data; not data itself</p>
         <div class="content is-small">
         <p>
-            Humans can just say  "a picture of a horse wearing a sombrero" and be understood.
-In the same way, kolmoblocks reference and reuse other data blocks to send the message, and by design build up a vocabulary of reusable data.
+            Computers share pictures as pixels, but humans can just say  "a horse wearing a sombrero" and be understood, relying on the reusable knowledge of what a "sombrero" and a "horse" is.
+In the same way, kolmoblocks reference and reuse other data blocks to send the message, building up an emergent vocabulary of reusable data chunks.
         </p>
         </div>
         </div>